ddg885/ddg885.github.io/timeseries/index.md

 ---
-title: My page
+title: Time Series Composition
-description: Just starting out
+description: Course Content
 ---

 Here is a Time Series Decomposition I used in my CTBA course